General Liability for Truckers (2026): Coverage & Cost

 General liability for truckers is the coverage that protects you from third-party claims tied to non-driving operations and helps you meet common facility requirements like $1M/$2M limits on a COI.

-It won’t replace auto liability or cargo, but it can keep a dock claim (or a compliance stop) from turning into a cash-flow problem.
+It won’t replace auto liability or cargo, but it can keep a dock claim or compliance stop from turning into a cash-flow problem.

 Key Takeaways: